mmguero-dev/ldap-analyzer/README.md

 =================================

 #### This should be compatibile till Zeek 3.1.2.
+> Also this repo is logging the response code and error for a BindRequest.

 This package provides an analyzer for Lightweight Directory Access Protocol write operations.
 The following operations will be written to ldap.log after running the analyzer: